Are you looking to strengthen your understanding of course content?

 What does a tutoring appointment look like?

 A tutoring appointment will look different depending on what type of appointment you select and also changes based on what your needs are.
-You can count on the tutor always asking you what you want to work on since you drive the session.
-Peer tutoring is dynamic and collaborative, so your tutor will not only answer some of your questions and explain material, but they will also challenge you to engage in the learning process and contribute your thoughts and ideas to the session.
+You can count on the tutor asking you what you want to work on, since you drive the session.
+Peer tutoring is dynamic and collaborative, so your tutor will not only answer some of your questions and explain material, they will also challenge you to engage in the learning process and contribute your thoughts and ideas to the session.

 How do I prepare for my appointment?

 There are many ways to get ready for your appointment, but they all have to do with figuring out where you’re having trouble.
 Try writing down questions you have from lecture or highlighting the places in your notes where you might have missed something.
 Or you could bring in the problems you’ve been practicing but keep getting stuck on.
 The key is to let your tutor know ahead of the appointment what you want to focus on so they have time to get ready to help you.